hotosm/techdoc/README.md

 Here you can find:

-## More About the HOT Architecture
+## Learn About the HOT Architecture
 ### :star2: [Overarching Views of the Architecture](overarching-architecture)
 Architecture views (and other documentation) that is not specific to one HOTSM application and applicable across multiple or all.